This is the first in the series of articles with a special focus on Boards of Education and their respective Curriculum Frameworks.

 Begin with first asking yourself:

+- Am I comfortable teaching my child if s/he goes to a different BoE than what I was educated in.
 If the answer is yes, then move on to question 2:

 Take your time and browse through each of the above-linked sites.
 Get a feel of each BoE through their web pages.
 For instance, I was surprised by the proverbial flood of information provided on the CBSE website right from all circulars sent to CBSE schools to pdfs of textbooks from class 1 to class 12, all available publicly and free.